Ban Gioc Waterfall

 Taking photos for beautiful memory

-There are many spots along the river bank for you to sit and take in the spectacle.
+offer many spots along the river bank for you to sit and take in the spectacle.
 You can spend your time unwinding amid the wonderful natural beauty, and take some amazing photos to preserve it as a pleasant and lasting memory.

 Take a closer look with bamboo rafts